 It is sometimes enough for touch to be with the eyes alone, as with Sir Stanley Spencer's great works of religious parables in humble English villages.
 The eyes fill and then the hand goes out on its own.
 An instance of this phenomenon occurred to my friend Laura when she visited Dachau Concentration Camp and saw an exhibit of images from the history of that place.
 She became understandably agitated and then, in an excess of emotion, her hands flew up in the air and an armed guard said to her, in English, "Don't touch!"

-Contributing editor, Kathleen Cramer, is an actress and playwright/Librettist whose work has been performed in New York, Los Angeles and locally at the Magic Theater in San Francisco.
-In collaboration with O-Lan Jones she has 2 new short operas, The Man Whose Brother Was Eaten By Wolves and The Woman Who Forgot Her Sweater.
+Contributing editor, Kathleen Cramer, is an actor and playwright/Librettist whose work has been performed in New York, Los Angeles and the Magic Theater in San Francisco.
+With O-Lan Jones, she created the operas, The Man Whose Brother Was Eaten By Wolves and The Woman Who Forgot Her Sweater.